211tbc/synthesis/docs/synthesis_install_read_me.txt

 #uncomment this to develop
 #   synthesis

--edit ~/synthesis/synthesis/synthesis/fileconverter.ini with the correct path to the logging file
+-edit ~/myrestservice/synthesis/synthesis/fileconverter.ini with the correct path to the logging file

-args=('/home/yourusername/synthesis/synthesis/synthesis/logs/synthesis.log', 'a')
+args=('/home/yourusername/myrestservice/synthesis/synthesis/logs/synthesis.log', 'a')

--start the server:
+-start the server, but first move to the newly built location:
+-we do this because paster looks for the contents of the synthesis.egg-info dir to provide controller and serve command options
+#need to fix this: the generated ./bin/python does not have the   '~/myrestservice/synthesis/synthesis', path in it.
+Need to manually add it until buildout is fixed.
+Probably just need to add 'develop synthesis/synthesis' to buildout
+~/myrestservice$ cd synthesis
-~/synthesis$ ./bin/paster serve ./synthesis/development.ini start
+~/myrestservice/synthesis$ ../bin/python ../bin/paster serve ./development.ini start
+or make it run outside the console: ~/myrestservice/synthesis$ nohup ../bin/python ../bin/paster serve ./development.ini start > pylons_nohup &2>1&
+stop it with: ~/myrestservice/synthesis$ ../bin/python ../bin/paster serve ./development.ini stop

--Note, the wget operation will drop index.html files into you input_files folder, but it'l just get moved to failed_files.
+-Note, on first run, the wget -r --no-parent operation above will drop index.html files into you input_files folder, but it'll just get moved to failed_files.

 Now, test the installation by moving test_files xml files over to input_files.
 Try the HUD_HMIS_3_0 XML files first, because those are most tested.

+next, read the testing readme at: docs/synthesis_testing_read_me.txt